Which city is cheaper, Asheville or Tampa?

 The autumn attracts plenty of travelers to both Tampa and Asheville.
 The autumn months attract visitors to Tampa because of the city's sights and attractions.
 Furthermore, the hiking trails, the shopping scene, the music scene, and the natural beauty of the area are the main draw to Asheville this time of year.

 Tampa is a little warmer than Asheville in the autumn.
-The temperature in Tampa is usually 75°F (24°C) in October, and Asheville stays around 64°F (18°C).
+The daily temperature in Tampa averages around 75°F (24°C) in October, and Asheville fluctuates around 64°F (18°C).

 People are often attracted to the plentiful sunshine in Asheville this time of the year.
 In Tampa, it's very sunny this time of the year.
 Tampa usually receives around the same amount of sunshine as Asheville during autumn.
 Tampa gets 234 hours of sunny skies, while Asheville receives 229 hours of full sun in the autumn.